Upper Beeding: Beeding Hill

 The Hill used to be called Beeding Tenantry Down and was common land until after the Second World War.
 There was a cricket ground in the Prince Regent's time on the southern side of the Monarch's Way as it tracks east from the Beeding Hill car park.

 All along the crest of Beeding Hill, just south of the road up to the Truleigh Hill Youth Hostel, was an important cluster of Bronze Age burial mounds.
 After the war the Hill was both leased out to tenant farmers on 999 year leases and given to the National Trust for token ownership.
 It was a mixture of generosity and foolishness.
 Over the next few years these farmers bulldozed and ploughed all of these ancient pastures and their archaeology and wildlife were lost.
 After decades of intensive farming the land was returned to permanent pasture in the 1990s but no freedom to roam was given on these wide acres.
 Tiny fragments of Down pasture exist on the eastern slope of Beeding Hill and there are still harebells, common blue butterflies and some bits of gorse and this area now forms part of the Beeding Hill to Newtimber Hill SSSI.

-There are a number of ways up Beeding Hill.
-There is a carpark at its top, but this is only accessible from Shoreham.
+There are several trails leading up too Beeding Hill.
+There is a carpark at its top, though it is only accessible from Shoreham.
 There is a track from Castle Town, Upper Beeding called The Bostal which now forms part of the long distance Monarchs Way.
 There is another track that comes from Golding Barn which leaves Room Bottom to the right.
-This sunken trackway has overhanging wayfaring tree and old man's beard (wild clematis).
+This path has overhanging wayfaring tree and old man's beard (wild clematis).
 The bostal sides retain a good chalk grassland flora, with horseshoe vetch, orchids and harebell.
-The track passes the Beeding Hill Combe disused quarry/chalkpit which has created a beautiful mosaic of species-rich scrub, short and long grass and bare ground (at the quarry).
+The track passes the Beeding Hill Combe disused quarry/chalkpit with species-rich scrub, short and long grass and bare ground (at the quarry).
 The ‘hills and holes’ of the grassed over quarry spoil tips are rich in flowers and insects.
-The slopes have abundant yellow cowslips in spring and in autumn you may be lucky to find the yellow blobs of persistent waxcap.
+The slopes have abundant yellow cowslips in spring.
+In the autumn it is possible to find the waxcap.
 There are many butterflies, moths, mosses and lichen and the tony moss snail and scree snail.